gameworkers/zine-gdc-2019/copy-src/03-unionfaqs-whats-a-game-worker.md

 When we talk about game workers, we're referring to **anyone involved with the production of a game**.
 Programmers, artists, designers, musicians?
 Yep.
 Voice and mocap actors, audio engineers?
 Definitely.
 Community managers?
 Of course.
-But we're also talking about workers that people who play games might not instantly associate with production.
+But we're also talking about workers whom players may not instantly associate with production.
 What about factory workers who manufacture the consoles that games are played on?
 And workers mining the coltan used in those consoles?
 How about the people working to prepare food at the cafeteria on the company campus?
-Even if it may be less obvious, **these workers are all essential to the production of games**. **They're game workers too**.
+Even if it may be less obvious, these workers are all **essential to the production of games**.
+They're game workers too.

-> students, interns, unemployed game workers

-> conclude -- why are we making this point?

-> streamers, journalists, esports players can be allies

-> explicitly mention bosses aren't workers?
+If you're in the industry but currently unemployed, **you're also a game worker**.
+The same goes for students and interns.
+In an industry where so much labour is erased or goes unrecognized, it's important that we stick together and resist bosses' efforts to divide and conquer.